Tuesday, March 1, 2022

 https://drive.google.com/file/d/1OlTIpoN_M36h1dS2NYiLVW7wGllEG8mK/view?usp=sharing

-This was interesting to watch unfold unto the rest of the curriculum-it eventually turned into Global Perspectives which was the nature of discussing this-its quite related to a module 1 topic we are discussing in an FNMI ABQ.
+This was interesting to watch unfold into the rest of the curriculum-it eventually turned into Global Perspectives which was the nature of discussing this-its quite related to a module 1 topic we are discussing in an FNMI ABQ.

 No comments: